-The part list includes many options for adjusting sizes, calculating edging (EL module) and if necessary dividing lists if they are too large to send to a saw in one go.
+The part list includes many options for adjusting sizes, calculating edging, and if necessary, dividing lists if they are too large to send to a saw in one go.

-The part list can be customised with many pre-set and user defined fields - these are often important for volume production in tracking parts, dividing lists ...
+The part list can be customised with pre-set and user defined fields - these are often important for volume production in tracking parts, dividing lists, and for getting the correct data on to a label ...